stratisco/runtimeArray/README.md

 *made for versions of c where there VLA is not enabled like c89*

 ## Usage
+Step 1 - Download the two files in `/src` to your project

-Step 1 - Include the package
+Step 2 - Include the package
 ```c
 #include "rtarray.h"
 ```

-Step 2 - Initialise new array
+Step 3 - Initialise new array
 ```c
 int* intArr = rtArray_new(10, int);